ohowe1/SpectatorModeRewrite/readme.md

 #Message sent when a player tries to use /s when they are to close to a hostile mob (See closest-hostile)
 mob-too-close-message: '&cYou are too close to a hostile mob to enter spectator mode'

+#Message sent when a player teleports when not allowed to
+unallowed-teleport-message: '&cYou are not allowed to teleport in spectator mode'

+#Message sent when a player is below the enforced y-level limit
+y-level-limit-message: '&cYou are below the enforced y-level limit'

+#Message sent when a player is told to stand still
+stand-still-message: '&bStand still to be put into spectator mode!'

+#Message sent when player does not stand still
+moved-message: '&cYou moved!
+Spectator mode has been cancelled'

 #Get debug logs
 debug: false